-Weeks after Mattel decided to launch their new Dia De Los Muertos Barbie doll, the toy company has now announced its new line of gender-inclusive dolls called “Creatable World.”
+Weeks after Mattel decided to launch their new Dia De Los Muertos Barbie doll, the toy company introduced its new line of gender-inclusive dolls called “Creatable World.”
 The line’s premises is about customization of hair, clothes, and accessories, creating a toy that isn’t dictated by gender norms.

 Some options are more masculine-presenting, and others are more feminine-presenting, which can allow kids to combine the elements any way they want to.
 Senior Vice President of Mattel Fashion Doll Design Kim Culmone stated, “We see this line as an opportunity for us to open up that dialogue around what dolls are for and who dolls are for, and also as the world begins the celebrate the positive impact of inclusivity, we absolutely fundamentally believed it was time to launch a doll line free of labels and free of rules for kids.”